 Minimizes Urinary Tract Infections

-This metric tells you the percentage of long-term care patients that had urinary tract infections.
-While a higher rate infections may reflect poorly on a facility's hygiene protocols, it can be difficult to compare between facilities due to inconsistent reporting standards.
+This gauges the percent of long-term stay patients that have experienced a urinary tract infection.
+Although a higher rate of these infections may reflect poorly on a nursing home's hygiene protocols, it can be problematic to compare different facilities due to facilities having differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents given antipsychotic drugs.
-Antipsychotic medications are prescribed to residents for a variety of medical conditions, including dementia.
-Unfortunately, in limited situations, excessive reliance on these medications may indicate that a facility is using these drugs to subdue residents.
+This metric is a measure of the percentage of long-term stay residents taking antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used appropriately.
+In limited situations, excessive reliance on these medications may indicate that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication